in-imitable/Swiggy-Clone/README.md

 Make Swiggy Clone Website using HTML/CSS.

 # Landing Page
-The User/Customer can search for his/her location here & can find restaurants in their locality( for the demo we have restaurant info of Koramangala, Bangalore only)
+The User/Customer can search for his/her location here & can find restaurants in their locality( for the demo we have restaurant info of Delhi,India only)
 #
 ![alt text](https://github.com/in-imitable/Swiggy-Clone/blob/master/project_img/Screenshot%20(50).png)